UchuServer/UchuDocker/README.md

 docker-compose up -d
 ```

-This runs Uchu in the background along with Postgres and Redis.
+This runs Uchu in the background along with Postgres.
 You can attach to the `Uchu.Master` shell using:

 ```bash
 docker attach uchudocker_uchu_1